eucedajosue/mysql-missing-ids/README.md

 # mysql-missing-ids
-Get the deleted rows of a table in mysql

-Get the deleted rows of a table in mysql
+Get a list of missing ids of a table in mysql